rehierl/abstract-properties/12-x-doctree-traversal/12-1-more-order-embeddings/1-0-more-orders.md

-Note that any edge in the to-be-embedded order relation `R`, which is already included in the tree's order relation (i.e. the transitive closure), can be ignored since such an edge does not produce a conflict and also does not add any new information to the tree order.
+Note that any edge in the to-be-embedded order relation `R`, which is already included in the tree's order relation (i.e. the transitive closure), can be ignored since such an edge does not produce a conflict and also does not add anything new to the tree order.

 <!-- ======================================================================= -->
 ## remarks